WIKIPEDIA DEMOCRACY, AND WIKICRACY

 itself, or nation, society, in short: system.

-from the general public in order to avoid probable damage, edit warring or
+the general public in order to avoid probable damage, edit warring or edits

-editing itself requires substantial technical knowledge about the particular
+itself requires substantial technical knowledge about the particular text

 edits, however, can get canceled after only a few minutes by special

-or as they are named according to the particular specialized Wikipedia
+are named according to the particular specialized Wikipedia vocabulary.
+In

-vocabulary.
-In daily practice they often exert what in daily language is known
+daily practice they often exert what in daily language is known as censorship,

-as censorship, besides making occasional or systematic own positive
+besides making occasional or systematic own positive contributions.

-the readers who are not already familiar with the organization and workings of
+are not already familiar with the organization and workings of Wikipedia I

-Wikipedia I submit the following selection of reference links that may well be
+submit the following selection of reference links that may well be perceived as

-perceived as overwhelming by the average reader who has not yet realized by
+overwhelming by the average reader who has not yet realized by means of

 information explosion.
 For purposes of simplicity I take the liberty of not